hacdias/hacdias.com/content/resume/index.md

   location="Upframe" href="https://github.com/upframe"
   from="09/2016" to="05/2018" >}}

-- Helped organize a mentorship-driven program to connect mentors with first-time entrepreneurs.
+- Built a Go REST API, Slack integration, and a React web application to manage newsletters and enrollments for a mentorship-driven program connecting mentors with first-time entrepreneurs.
-- Built a REST API for managing e-mail transactions, newsletters and program enrollments, in Go.
-- Created a Slack integration for managing program enrollments directly from a Slack channel, in Go.
-- Built a web application for managing newsletter and program enrollments in React.

 {{</ resume-position >}}